 The wounds to James were superficial and he was not seriously injured.

-The Cougar starters – Young, Akeem Olajuwon, Alvin Franklin, Reid Gettys, and Rickie Winslow – played 224 of the 225 possible minutes.
+In the Final Four, the Cougar starters – Young, Akeem Olajuwon, Alvin Franklin, Reid Gettys, and Rickie Winslow – played 224 of the 225 possible minutes.
 Young led all scorers with 17 points while Akeem had 12 and 11 boards to go along with 5 blocks.

 Alvin Franklin had 7 assists and Reid Gettys had six.
 Both finished with 6 points.
 Young hit five of his first 8 shots and the Coogs led 14-4 early on.